 Brokered deposits are primarily from retail customers of large brokerage firms.
-We have relationships with ten brokers that offer our deposits through their networks.
-Our brokered deposits consist primarily of certificates of deposit that bear interest at a fixed rate and at September 30, 2016, had a weighted average remaining life of 2.8 years.
+We have relationships with 10 brokers that offer our deposits through their networks.
+Our brokered deposits consist primarily of certificates of deposit that bear interest at a fixed rate and at March 31, 2017, had a weighted average remaining life of 3.2 years.
 These deposits generally are not subject to early withdrawal.

-Our ability to attract deposits is sensitive to, among other things, the interest rates we pay, and therefore, we bear funding and interest rate risk if we fail, or are required to pay higher rates, to attract new deposits or retain existing deposits.
-To mitigate these risks, we pursue a funding strategy that seeks to match our assets and liabilities by interest rate and expected maturity characteristics, and we seek to maintain access to multiple other funding sources, including securitized financings (including our undrawn committed capacity) and unsecured debt.
+Our ability to attract deposits is sensitive to, among other things, the interest rates we pay, and therefore, we bear funding risk if we fail to pay higher rates, or interest rate risk if we are required to pay higher rates, to retain existing deposits or attract new deposits.
+To mitigate these risks, our funding strategy includes a range of deposit products, and we seek to maintain access to multiple other funding sources, including securitized financings (including our undrawn committed capacity) and unsecured debt.